 The Lead-out Zone is the outermost zone of the Information Zone.
-It shall consist of the parts specified in figure 25.
+It shall consist of the parts specified in Figure 25.

-The Physical Sector Number of the first and the last Physical Sector of each part is indicated in figure 25 in hexadecimal and decimal notation and the number of Physical Sectors in each part is indicated in decimal notation.
+The Physical Sector Number of the first and the last Physical Sector of each part is indicated in Figure 25 in hexadecimal and decimal notation and the number of Physical Sectors in each part is indicated in decimal notation (see also Annex A).